mrw1986/fftcg_companion/cline_docs/currentTask.md

 4. Simplified CollectionContent to properly handle the view type without passing scrollController to child widgets
 5. Removed unused _scrollToTop method from CollectionPage
 6. Replaced deprecated withOpacity with withAlpha for better performance

+## Card Details Page UI Fix Context (Completed)

+The Card Details page had UI issues with description text styling and white borders in the full-screen image viewer.
+We implemented the following fixes:

+1. Fixed "T:" styling in card descriptions to show the dull.png image
+2. Improved the layout with navigation buttons and FAB
+   - Moved navigation buttons outside the card image
+   - Implemented a FAB menu for "Add to Collection", "Favorite", and "Wishlist" actions
+   - Increased card image size (55% in normal layout, 85% in wide layout)
+3. Fixed white borders in the full-screen image viewer
+   - Implemented the CornerMaskWidget to handle white corners in card images
+   - Used a black background with proper border radius
+   - Maintained the ClipRRect for consistent corner rounding
+   - Used BoxFit.cover to ensure the image fills the entire container

+## UI Consistency Improvement Context (Completed)

+The app had several UI consistency issues between the Cards and Collection pages that needed to be addressed.
+We implemented the following improvements:

+1. Replicated the card label toggle from the Collection page to the Card Database page with independent state for each
+2. Fixed the Collection sorting query to properly handle ascending/descending sorting
+3. Removed the extra divider lines between sections in both the Collection filter dialog and Card filter dialog
+4. Updated the View Size button in the Collection page to dynamically change its size based on the selected size
+5. Adjusted padding between UI elements for a more compact and visually appealing layout
+6. Fixed the filter functionality in the Collection page to properly apply both collection-specific filters and card filters
+7. Improved the overall user experience with more consistent UI elements and behavior

 ## Theme Customization Implementation Plan (Completed)